kamilazdybal/pykitPIV/docs/index.rst

 The effects of particle drift and diffusion in stationary isotropic turbulence can also be added atop the velocity fields using the simplified Langevin model (SLM).
-In addition, a variational approach can connect with the real wind tunnel experimentation and use a generative model to sample new training data that belongs to the distribution of the specific experimental setting.
+In addition, a variational approach can connect with the real wind tunnel experimentation and use a generative model to sample new training data that belong to the distribution of the specific experimental setting.
 This can help in re-training ML agents whenever there is a need to extend their range of operation to new experimental scenarios.